 And, if you’re feeling extra cheeky, you can consider these as numbers 5 and 6 of the c’s of credit:

-The 4 c’s help mortgage lenders and loan companies gauge just how much of a risk you are.
+The 4 c’s help mortgage lenders and loan companies gauge just how much of a risk you are, and if you’ll make your loan payments.
 All of these add up to create a picture of your risk factor.
 When your picture looks good, these companies will gladly offer you a loan.
 If it’s not great, it can affect the conditions of the loan.

-But if your four C’s are trash?
+But if every one of your four C is trash?
 You’re out of luck.
 At least until you get to work fixing them.

-So how do loan companies determine if you’ve got what it takes?
-Lenders begin by asking for various documents and information to review.
+So how do loan companies determine if you’ve got what it takes as a prospective borrower?
+Lenders begin by asking for various documents and information to review during the loan application process to see what your track record is like.
 These documents vary depending upon the type of loan you want.
 However, they can include: